K3S

 A kubeconfig file will be written to /etc/rancher/k3s/k3s.yaml

 and the kubectl installed by K3s will automatically use it.
-Verify your cluster and node info.
+To verify your K3S cluster and node info run:

 $ sudo k3s kubectl cluster-info $ sudo k3s kubectl get node